sunney23421/sushi/README.md

 Moreover, new employees don't need to remember how many type of sushi what we're selling, what price are they.

 ## How it's work?
+I use Tensorflow 1.5 as the framework, and convert to Tensorflow lite and use with Flutter.
+TensorFlow is Google's open source AI framework for machine learning and high performance numerical computation.
+I use around 2000 images of 10 types of sushi.
+Which is around 200 pre class.
+I divided images into 2 set, first is test set in 10% of total iamges and Second is train set with 90% of images.

+- To train the custom model, I use google Co-lab because higher gpu power that my notebook.
+- The model took around 3 days,since the loss rate is not getting anylower(how low of loss rate is, more accuracy it's going to be )

 ## Setup
 This the how to setup your phone position